yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_upgrade_class_check.markdown

-In Upgrade classes, we should not be making calls to `com.liferay.portal.kernel.util.LocaleUtil.getDefault` in order to retrieve the decault locale.
+In Upgrade classes, we should not be making calls to `com.liferay.portal.kernel.util.LocaleUtil.getDefault` in order to retrieve the default locale.
 At the time the upgrade is executed, the thread locale is not initialized yet, and therefore the wrong value can be returned.

 Instead, use `com.liferay.portal.kernel.upgrade.util.UpgradeProcessUtil` to